shubhamd99/full_android/README.md

 ## StateFlow
 StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
 The current state value can also be read through its `value` property.

+## LiveData
+LiveData is a part of the architecture patterns.
+It’s basically a data holder that contains primitive/collection types.
+It’s used for observing changes in the view and updating the view when it is ACTIVE.
+Thus, LiveData is lifecycle aware.
+We know that ViewModels are used to communicate the data to the View.
+Using ViewModels alone can be a tedious and costly operation since we need to make multiple calls each time the data has to alter the View.
+Plus we need to store the data Model at different places.
+LiveData is based on the Observer Pattern and makes the communication between the ViewModel and View easy.
+It observes for data changes and updates the data automatically instead of us doing multiple calls in adding and deleting data references from multiple places (for example SQLite, ArrayList, ViewModel).

+## MutableLiveData
+MutableLiveData is used in the ViewModel and then the ViewModel only exposes immutable LiveData objects to the observers.
+MutableLiveData is just a class that extends the LiveData type class.

 ## produceState: convert non-Compose state into Compose state

 produceState launches a coroutine scoped to the Composition that can push values into a returned State.
 Use it to convert non-Compose state into Compose state, for example bringing external subscription-driven state such as Flow, LiveData, or RxJava into the Composition.